WBOR-91-1-FM/wbor-scrobbler/README.md

 ### Start/Stop

 * To stop/start the script's container for any reason, run `docker stop scrobbler` and `docker start scrobbler` respectively.
+  * **NOTE:** stopping the container may take 5-10 seconds.
-* Like mentioned in part 4 of "Installation & Setup," in the case of a server reboot or a script failure, the container `scrobbler` will immediately restart without needing to run through the setup process again.
+* Like mentioned in part 5 of "Installation & Setup," in the case of a server reboot or a script failure, the container `scrobbler` will immediately restart without needing to run the setup process again.

 ### Changing the Scrobble Schedule